 One of the few countries that barely requires an introduction when it comes to beer.
 Suffice to say, almost everywhere you are in Czechia (as it is now known) you will be able to access extremely high quality bottom fermented lager for pennies, as one of the last bastions of working class drinking culture in Europe becomes ever more isolated in its approach, and thus ever more fascinating from an outsider’s perspective.
-The Czechs attitude to beer is not unlike the parsimony and petty outrage of the British or Americans towards petrol.
-The matter of the price of beer is taken very seriously indeed.

 You can hop across the western border from Cheb to Germany and find yourself suddenly paying 3-4 times as much for a beer that’s not as good – or at least not any better.
 Mainstream travel guides and less intrepid bloggers have argued that the days of getting a beer for under a pound in Europe are dead, yet Czechia provides proof every day that isn’t the case.
 Similarly, in bouts of spectacular point-missing guides warn you off going to rip-off joints in the centre of Prague who have the nerve to charge you 60-80 korunas for a drink, neglecting to mention even this is still below average for a drink nearly anywhere West of Ukraine.